softprops/shiplift/README.md

 ## usage

-Some small example programs can be found in this repository's [examples directory](https://github.com/softprops/shiplift/tree/master/examples).

 ### communicating with hosts

 To use shiplift, you must first have a docker daemon readily accessible.
 Typically this daemon processs